 Pointers can also point to functions, allowing for more flexible program designs, such as callbacks and event handlers.
 A function pointer holds the address of a function and can be used to call that function.

-Example of function pointer
+Example of function pointer:

 #include <stdio.h>